 Better a Mad Hatter...

-Hatters in the 19th century faced a more lethal health problem than mercury poisoning: tuberculosis, which was easily transmitted in the close, steamy hat workrooms.
-It was then the leading cause of death in the United States.
+Hatters in the 19th century faced a more lethal health problem than mercury poisoning: tuberculosis, then the leading cause of death in the United States.
+In the close, steamy hat workrooms, hatters easily caught the disease.

 The hatter’s union fought for safer working conditions.
-Employers dismissed their complaints, saying the mad hatter symptoms -- tremors and hallucinations -- resulted from drunkenness and tobacco use.
+Employers dismissed their complaints.
+They said the mad hatter symptoms -- tremors and hallucinations -- resulted from drunkenness and tobacco use.

-During the 15 years the Danbury Hatters case moved through the courts, a socially prominent doctor who lived in Hadlyme, Conn., was taking up the cause of workers who got sick on the job.
+During the 15 years the Danbury Hatters case moved through the courts, a socially prominent doctor who lived in Hadlyme, Conn., took up the cause of workers who got sick on the job.

 Three years later, the Workers’ Health Bureau of America and the United Hatters of America promoted Hamilton’s findings.
 They reported on the Danbury shakes: